 In the ensuing battle, Barak’s men slaughter Sisera’s army, and Sisera flees on foot to the tent of Heber the Kenite, who is an ally of King Jabin.
 When Sisera arrives, Heber’s wife, Jael, receives him with womanly gestures of hospitality – soothing words, a relaxing drink, and a warm, safe place to rest.
 But when Sisera sinks into an exhausted sleep, one of the most epic plot twists in the entire Old Testament unfolds.
 Jael walks softly over to the sleeping general, tent peg in one hand and mallet in the other, and literally nails Sisera’s head to the ground.
 Then she walks out of her tent as Barak runs by, and notes casually that the man he seeks is inside.

 Some contemporary Christians may wrestle with what seems to be the presumption of Jael’s actions, not to mention their brutality.
 But we should note that Deborah does not.
-Under the inspiration of the Holy Spirit, and out of her dual roles as prophetess and judge, Deborah, along with Barak, exposits the reasons behind Jael’s actions, and pronounces the verdict over them, not just with words, but with a song.
-In language that presciently mimics the kind used by our President-elect, Deborah quotes Sisera’s own mother as she waits for her son, who surmises that Sisera and his men are busy collecting their spoils of war, amongst them the wombs of Israelite women.
+Under the inspiration of the Holy Spirit, and out of her dual roles as prophetess and judge, Deborah, along with Barak, exposits the reasons behind Jael’s actions and pronounces the verdict over them, not just with words, but with a song.
+In language that presciently echoes the kind used by our President-elect, Deborah quotes Sisera’s own mother as she waits for her son, who surmises that Sisera and his men are busy collecting their spoils of war, amongst them the wombs of Israelite women.
 General Sisera is indeed between the feet of a woman, Deborah sings, but for the very last time.
 In the matter of the God of Israel vs Jael the tent-dweller, Deborah pronounces the verdict, not merely of “Not Guilty”, but “most blessed”.

 The common complementarian perspectives I’ve read argue that Deborah served as an exceptional leader for an exceptional need.
 And yet, if the rhetoric around this election year is an indication, the church in America may be in that exceptional place again.
 Basic societal constructs like marriage and gender have been upended.
 A politically inexperienced and morally bankrupt billionaire is now the leader of our nation, and of the free world.
 The questions of how we as God’s people are to seek the welfare of the city in which we are exiled have never been more important to ask, and the answers will surely be many.
-Hopefully amongst those answers will be a willingness to consider how we might raise up more Deborahs (and Baraks), to serve God’s people, and the nation in which we live, instead of simply acquiescing to more Hilarys and Donalds.
+Hopefully amongst those answers will be a willingness to consider how we might raise up more Deborahs to serve God’s people, and the nations in which we live, instead of simply acquiescing to more Hilarys and Donalds.